nikitavoloboev/data/README.md

 ## Getting started

 This garden is quite literally my digital brain.
-It includes my thoughts, notes and links on topics I care about.
+It includes my thoughts, notes and links on [topics](https://wiki.nikiv.dev/#contents) I care about.

 I [update the notes](https://wiki.nikiv.dev/other/wiki-workflow) daily.
 I use the website and the [search plugin](https://github.com/nikitavoloboev/alfred-my-mind) I built for it together with the search bar above in right corner (or CMD+K hotkey) to query the content inside.

-The content being markdown files [found here](https://github.com/nikitavoloboev/knowledge/tree/main/docs), which after every commit to the [GitHub repo](https://github.com/nikitavoloboev/knowledge) builds the website using [Docusaurus](https://wiki.nikiv.dev/tools/docusaurus) and publishes it to [wiki.nikiv.dev](https://wiki.nikiv.dev) from which you are likely reading this page.
+The [content](https://wiki.nikiv.dev/#contents) being markdown files [found here](https://github.com/nikitavoloboev/knowledge/tree/main/docs), which after every commit to the [GitHub repo](https://github.com/nikitavoloboev/knowledge) builds the website using [Docusaurus](https://wiki.nikiv.dev/tools/docusaurus) and publishes it to [wiki.nikiv.dev](https://wiki.nikiv.dev) from which you are likely reading this page.

 The way I structure each page often looks the same and follows a structure.
 The sidebar you see on the left is sorted alphabetically.
 It's nested too.
 Many top level folders are nested quite deep.

-For example take [programming languages](https://wiki.nikiv.dev/programming-languages/), it's top level folder (you can see [all the folders and structure of them here](https://github.com/nikitavoloboev/knowledge/blob/main/SUMMARY.md)).
+For example take [programming languages](https://wiki.nikiv.dev/programming-languages/), it's top level folder.
 All of these pages are part of programming languages:

 ![](https://i.imgur.com/wBj77ch.png)